EXCLUSIVE: How Nigeria’s New Tax Act Will Affect Your Take-Home Pay – What You Need to Know NOW!

 How Much Will You Lose or Gain?

-We crunched the numbers to show exactly how the new tax bill will impact different salary brackets especially in terms of their monthly net pay.
+We crunched the numbers to show exactly how the new tax law will impact different salary brackets especially in terms of their monthly net pay.
 You should understand here that for all the salary cadre, 8% of the gross pay is calculated for contribution to pension before arriving at the net pay.

 ANNUAL GROSS PAY MONTHLY GROSS PAY CURRENT NET PAY (MONTHLY) NEW NET PAY (MONTHLY) DIFFERENCE (MONTHLY) % CHANGE